tekknolagi/tekknolagi.github.com/_posts/2022-02-04-discovering-basic-blocks.md

 before the `if` statement.
 The second two are branches of the `if` statement.

 You might notice that `POP_JUMP_IF_FALSE` only names one block, `bb2` as its argument.
-TODO: fallthrough
+If the top of the stack is false, control will flow to `bb2`.
+If it is not, control will implicitly fall-through to the next block, `bb1`.
+You can choose to make this explicit in your printing so it says `POP_JUMP_IF_FALSE bb1, bb2` if you like[^new-ir].

+[^new-ir]: Alternatively, you can turn bytecode-based blocks into a different
+    IR that does not rely on blocks being in a particular order.
+This is best saved for another post.

+Let's build ourselves a CFG.

-## How
+## How to build a CFG

+### In short

-In short, we'll do this in two passes:
+We'll do this in two passes:

 **First**, walk the bytecode linearly and record all of the basic block entrypoints.
 These are indices corresponding to bytecode offsets that are the targets of jumps both relative and absolute, forward and backward.

 **Second**, walk the a sorted list of basic block start indices.
-Create bytecode slices from the code between adjacent indices.
+Create bytecode slices and blocks from the code between adjacent indices.

 > You might notice that I am using two terms: *index* and *offset*.
 We will be
 > using both because CPython's instructions refer to offsets, but it is much